MeBiswas/isplatter/README.md

 # isplatter
- This is my Personal Website for Storing and Sorting Images for my Stories and other Fantasies.
+ This is my Personal Project Website for Storing and Sorting Images for my Stories and other Fantasies.